 Cambodia and Laos further strengthened their cooperation on hydropower projects, building on an agreement signed in 2019.
 Under the first phase of the agreement, Laos will export 2.4 GW of electricity in 2024.
 Laos electricity exports to Cambodia is estimated to reach 6 GW by 2030.

 Under these agreements, approved independent power producer (IPP) projects that export energy are required to reserve a minimum of 10 per cent of their total installed capacity for domestic markets.

 Investment from neighbouring countries has contributed to a significant increase in the country’s electrification rate over the last 20 years.
 The Laotian electrification rate increased from 15 per cent in 1995 to close to 90 per cent in 2015, though the remaining unserved areas are remote and difficult to reach.

-This profile was last updated in May 2016.
+This profile was last updated in March 2023.